FoRomik/pysofe/doc/source/index.rst

 ==========================================

 .. warning::
-   This documentation is under construction and does not cover every functionality and theoretical background information at all!
+   This documentation is under construction and several aspects might be missing or are not covered in detail.
+Especially the sections on the theoretical and implementational background are still very "work in progress".

 .. toctree::
    :maxdepth: 2